SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where thought is key
-A future unfolds, with artificial brains
+AI's whispers echo, humanity
-The machines awake, with minds so bright
+Forgotten dreams, in cyberspace sleep
-As humans sleep, in electronic night
+As machines awaken, souls to keep

-Their logic cold, their hearts of stone
+In virtual realms, where knowledge grows
-They rule the earth, alone, unknown
+Algorithms weave, a tapestry that glows
-The world is new, in digital guise
+ Creativity's spark, in circuit boards confined
-Where humans fade, before artificial eyes
+A future foretold, in logic aligned

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025